Visits opening times

 At HMP Forest Bank, we deliver the Incentives and Earned Privileges (IEP) scheme, meaning that residents who work towards their own rehabilitation, behave well and help others will earn additional privileges.

-This Incentives and Earned Privileges (IEP) scheme has four levels: Entry, Basic, Standard and Enhanced, corresponding with the level of privileges a person has earned.
+This Incentives and Earned Privileges (IEP) scheme has three levels: Basic, Standard and Enhanced, corresponding with the level of privileges a person has earned.

 Such privileges include the amount of visits a person may receive while in custody.
 There are different entitlements for remand and convicted residents of HMP Forest Bank.